runpod/docs/docs/serverless/workers/handler-functions.md

 })
 ```

-Asynchronous handlers provide significant efficiency advantages by enabling non-blocking operations, allowing your code to handle multiple tasks concurrently without waiting for each operation to complete.
-This approach offers excellent scalability for applications that deal with high-frequency requests or need to process large-scale data, as your worker can maintain responsiveness even under heavy load.

-Async handlers are particularly valuable when you need to yield results over time, making them perfectly suited for streaming data scenarios and long-running tasks that produce incremental outputs.
+Async handlers allow your code to handle multiple tasks concurrently without waiting for each operation to complete.
+This approach offers excellent scalability for applications that deal with high-frequency requests, allowing your workers to remain responsive even under heavy load.
+Async handlers are also useful for streaming data scenarios and long-running tasks that produce incremental outputs.

 :::tip